Frequently Asked Questions

 What is the correct way to handle asynchronous responses in a WebMCP tool?

-The correct approach is to use Promises in your tool's execute() function.
-The function must return a Promise that resolves with the actual answer, not just a confirmation like "Message sent!".
-This ensures the AI assistant waits for the real response, whether it takes 3 seconds or 30 seconds.
-See the blog post for detailed code examples and timelines.
-Source
+The correct way is to have the execute() function return a Promise that resolves with the actual answer, not just an acknowledgment.
+This ensures the AI agent waits for the full response, even if it takes several seconds.
+[Source]

-What are the three rules for a reliable WebMCP execute() function?
+What are the three rules for building reliable WebMCP tools?

 Can you provide a production-ready example of a WebMCP integration?

-Yes.
-The blog post includes a complete script that registers an ask_question tool, handles async responses, and communicates securely with a backend API.
-It works with both Chrome's native WebMCP and the WebMCP Gateway.
-See the full code example in the blog post.
-Source
+Yes, a production-ready script is provided in the blog post.
+It registers an ask_question tool, handles async responses, and works with both Chrome's native WebMCP and the WebMCP Gateway.
+See the full code example in the original article.
+[Source]

-What are common mistakes to avoid when building WebMCP tools?
+What are common mistakes when implementing WebMCP tools?

 What is the long-term vision for the WebMCP Gateway?